TomConlin/SQLiteViz/README.md

 I would still like to see Primary Keys , Unique columns and Indexes represented somehow.
-Even more than that I would like to be able to cut and paste names off of a graphical representation ... so who knows.
+Even more than that,
+I would like to be able to cut and paste names off of a graphical representation
-Maybe this will be a side project for a while.
+... so who knows.
+Maybe this _will_ be a side project for a while.

 ### Using

-Given you have an appropiatly formatted schema dumped from a SQLite database,
+Given you have an appropriately formatted schema dumped from a SQLite database,
 here named `dumped_schema.sql` you could

     sqlite_dot.awk dumped_schema.sql > dumped_schema.gv